kartoza/docker-postgis/README.md

 ```

 The containers will use above parameters to initialize a new db cluster in the
 specified directory.
-If the directory is not empty, then initialization parameter will be ignored.
+If the directory is not empty, then the initialization parameter will be ignored.

 These are some initialization parameters that will only be used to initialize a new cluster.
 If the container uses an existing cluster, it is ignored (for example, when the container restarts).